tfera/asciiSketch/README.md

 # asciiSketch
-A simple WYSIWYG ASCII art builder written in Python
+## A simple WYSIWYG ASCII art editor written in Python